 If you were to overhear someone talking about “The Rock” today, nine out of 10 people would think that the subject of conversation was action movie star and former wrestler Dwayne Johnson.
 But if you had overheard the same conversation eight decades earlier, when James Cagney was the toughest guy in movies and wrestlers had names like Gorgeous George, there would have been no doubt what the topic of conversation was.
 The only “Rock” back then was Alcatraz, the maximum-security prison perched on a small island in San Francisco Bay.

 These days, Alcatraz exists solely as a tourist attraction, its odd location and famous history still a magnet for visitors to San Francisco.
 A key part of that history is the roll call of notorious criminals who were guests of the state there.
-In its day, Alcatraz hosted some of America’s most famous lawbreakers, and on the August anniversary of the arrival of the first group of them back in 1934, we take a quick look at a few of the most infamous.
+In its day, Alcatraz hosted some of America’s most famous lawbreakers; here are some of the most infamous.

 Conviction: Tax evasion